 Need some extra help to remain at home?
 Perhaps help with meal preparation, gardening, a spring clean or personal care.
-The government provides subsidies to support older people to remain living at home – up to 49k per year!
+The government provides home care packages to support older people to remain living at home – up to 49k per year!
+Understanding the home care package fees will help you get the most out of your funding.

-So, what are the different levels of subsidies and how much will you need to pay?
+So, what are the different levels of home care packages and how much will you need to pay?

 Home Care Packages offer government subsidies to support older people to remain living in their own home.
 Each Package equals an amount of money that the government provides to subsidise the costs of services – this can include anything from personal care services to iPads to keep you connected to your family and friends.